 All shares of our common stock held by our "affiliates," as that term is defined in Rule 144 under the Securities Act, generally may be sold in the public market only in compliance with Rule 144.
 Rule 144 defines an affiliate as any person who directly or indirectly controls, or is controlled by, or is under common control with, the issuer, which generally includes our directors, executive officers, 10.0% shareholders and certain other related persons.
-Upon the completion of this offering, we expect that approximately % of our outstanding common stock (% of our outstanding common stock if the underwriters exercise in full the overallotment option) will be held by "affiliates" (assuming they do not purchase any additional shares in this offering and taking into account shares to be sold by the selling shareholders).
+Upon the completion of this offering, we expect that approximately % of our outstanding common stock (% of our outstanding common stock if the underwriters exercise in full the overallotment option) will be held by "affiliates" (assuming they do not purchase any additional shares in this offering).